 In conflicts around the world, the targeting of civilians and their homes, schools, hospitals, and other infrastructure has become routine.
 People are cut off from food, water, and lifesaving assistance.
 The IRC advocates with global leaders for actions that uphold the laws of war, protect civilians in conflict, hold violators to account, and allow humanitarian organizations to have greater access to people in need.

-Read our Watchlist 2021 report for more information, and our additional reports to learn more about our work to aid civilians in conflict.
+Read our Watchlist 2022 report for more information, and our additional reports below to learn more about our work to aid civilians in conflict.